 So, why is THC in your CBD?
 Marijuana and hemp are strikingly similar.
 In fact, they are the same species!
 The main distinction is an arbitrary legal definition, not a scientific one.
 Any plant with less than 0.3 percent THC is considered hemp, and above that limit, marijuana.
-While both contain the same compounds to varying degrees, hemp is cultivated for CBD and other uses.
-Marijuana is mainly cultivated for THC.
+While both contain the same compounds to varying degrees, hemp is cultivated for CBD and arijuana is mainly cultivated for THC.

 Full spectrum CBD products include this small amount of THC because they are a whole-plant extract.
 Broad spectrum products are technically THC-free but an indeterminable amount of THC may remain in the extraction.
 While unlikely, this minor amount of THC in both full and broad spectrum products can light up a drug test.
 But you cannot fail a drug test due to CBD alone.
 Anyone concerned about potential testing should consider THC-free isolate.
 We will discuss this more later on.

 What to Expect